-Arbré Technologies is helping combat climate change and deforestation by providing the tracking tags and software for giant bamboo being planted on 1,500 hectares (nearly 4,000 acres) on the Philippine island of Mindanao.
+Arbré Technologies is helping combat climate change and deforestation by providing the RFID tracking system for giant bamboo being planted on 1,500 hectares (nearly 4,000 acres) on the Philippine island of Mindanao.

 The company is a subcontractor on a project, funded through USAID, that teams local indigenous populations with a U.S.-based bamboo construction materials company.
-The USAID contract was awarded to BUKTAMACO, the commercial arm of the Bukidnon Tagolaonan tribe, led by Attorney Burt Estrada.
+The USAID contract was awarded to BUKTAMACO, a Philippine local cooperative and the commercial arm of the Bukidnon Tagoloanon tribe, led by Attorney Burt Estrada.

 “It’s an incredibly exciting opportunity as well as a project everyone can feel good about,” said Arbré Technologies’ President Matthieu Vollmer.
 “And the experience and tools we bring to the project will help all stakeholders see and understand its progress.”